liyifu93/Final-Project-Group4/Code/README.md

 - The following are the python files we used in the final project:

-    1 - heatmap_generatorp.py was used to convert all .csv files to .png.
+    1 - heatmap_generatorp.py was used to convert all .csv files to .png heatmaps.

     2 - train_idealmodel_grop4.py was used to train the ideal.